matuzo/matuzoat/src/blog/improving-the-keyboard-accessibility-of-codepen-embeds.md

 Before I tell you where I see room for improvement, I want to highlight what they did well.

 * You can customize colors and make sure that [contrast ratios are high enough](https://webaim.org/resources/contrastchecker/).
-* There's a click-to-load option.
+* There’s a click-to-load option.
 Pens can be in a preview state where they need to be clicked to loaded, which is good for performance.
 * All buttons and links in Pens are HTML `<button>` and `<a>` elements with actual text (What a time we live in that this makes me happy).
 * Embedded Pens are `iframe`s.
-There's a `title` attribute on each `iframe` with the title of the Pen as a value.
+There’s a `title` attribute on each `iframe` with the title of the Pen as a value.
 This is important because screen readers announce this value when the `iframe` is focussed.
 If the attribute is omitted, VoiceOver for example, falls back to the `name` attribute.
 This can be annoying, especially if the value of the `name` is a long hash.

 <figure class="figure">
   <div class="content__video-wrapper">